Ahmad Jabbar

 Goings on:

-Jan: For the Winter quarter, I am a TA for LINGUIST130A/230A: Intro to Semantics & Pragmatics.
+Jan: For the Winter quarter, I was a TA for LINGUIST130A/230A: Intro to Semantics & Pragmatics.

 Nov: I defended my first qualifying paper.
 I am grateful to my committee, Christopher Potts (chair), Cleo Condoravdi, and Thomas Icard.